DerBrunoIR/AI-Learning-Paths/README.md

 For the following modules, we collected the participation lists of all available releated courses.
 Then, for each module we constructed a set of participants over all lists.
 We analyzed these sets.
-To ensure course data is not abused, all raw data has been encrypted.
+All collected data has been encrypted to ensure no personal information is leaked.

 - Machine Intelligence 1 (MI1, 5 terms)
 - Machine Intelligence 2 (MI2, 6 terms)